Bermuda: English Civil War

-In 1649, King Charles I was beheaded in Whitehall, London in the wake of the English Civil War.
+In 1649 King Charles I was beheaded in Whitehall, London, in the wake of the English Civil War.
 The conflict spilled over into Bermuda, where most of the colonists developed a strong sense of devotion to the Crown.
 The royalists ousted the Somers Isles Company's Governor and elected John Trimingham as their leader (see Governor of Bermuda).
-Bermuda's civil war was ended by militias, and dissenters were pushed to settle The Bahamas under William Sayle.
+Bermuda's civil war was ended by militias and dissenters were pushed to settle The Bahamas under William Sayle.

-The rebellious royalist colonies of Bermuda, Virginia, Barbados and Antigua, were the subjects of an Act of the Rump Parliament of England.
+The rebellious royalist colonies of Bermuda, Virginia, Barbados and Antigua were the subjects of a punitive Act of the Rump Parliament of England.
 The royalist colonies were also threatened with invasion.
-The Government of Bermuda eventually reached an agreement with the Parliament of England which retained the status quo in Bermuda.
-In 1655 fifty-four Bermudians became the first English subjects to permanently settle on the Island of Jamaica, followed by a further (200) Bermudians in 1658, following Cromwell's Invasion of Jamaica.
+The Government of Bermuda eventually reached an agreement with the Parliament of England that retained the status quo in Bermuda.
+In 1655 fifty-four Bermudians became the first English subjects to settle permanently on the Island of Jamaica, followed by a further (200) Bermudians in 1658, following Cromwell's Invasion of Jamaica.
+Sayle returned to Bermuda, and to local government, after the war, before leading the settlement of Charleston and Carolina Colony from Bermuda in 1670.
+The war would lead to voluntary and involuntary immigration to Bermuda from new areas, including Irish and Scottish prisoners of war, indentured servants from former Spanish territories, and indigenous Americans, including Wampanoags ethnically-cleansed from their homeland after King Philip's War (as Pequots had been sent to Bermuda following the Pequot War).

 Later 17th century

 Bermuda Gazette of 12 November 1796, calling for privateering against Spain and its allies; it has advertisements for crew for two privateer vessels.

 In the 17th century, the Somers Isles Company suppressed shipbuilding, as it needed Bermudians to farm to generate income from the land.
 The Virginia colony, however, far surpassed Bermuda in quality and quantity of tobacco produced.
 Bermudians began to turn to maritime trades relatively early in the 17th century, but the Somers Isles Company used all its authority to suppress turning away from agriculture.
 This interference led to islanders demanding, and receiving, revocation of the company's charter in 1684, and the company was dissolved.

 Bermudians rapidly abandoned agriculture for shipbuilding, replanting farmland with the native juniper trees (Juniperus bermudiana, called Bermuda cedar).
 Establishing effective control over the Turks Islands, Bermudians deforested their landscape to begin the salt trade.
-It became the world's largest and remained the cornerstone of Bermuda's economy for the next century.
 Bermudians also vigorously pursued whaling, privateering, and the merchant trade.

 Some islanders, especially in St David's, still trace their ancestry to Native Americans, and others are unaware that they have such ancestry.
 Hundreds of Native Americans were shipped to Bermuda.
 The best-known examples were the Algonquian peoples such as Pequots, Wampanoags, Podunks, Nipmucks, Narragansetts and others who were exiled from the New England colonies and sold into slavery in the seventeenth century, notably in the aftermaths of the Pequot War and King Philip's War; some are believed to have been brought from as far away as Mexico.